pbeukema/LabHacks/readme.md

 * Learn how to properly simulate data and make sure that your analysis works the way you think that it is working.

-* Understand the basics of [data structures](https://medium.freecodecamp.org/10-common-data-structures-explained-with-videos-exercises-aaff6c06fb2b)
+* A basic understanding of [data structures](https://medium.freecodecamp.org/10-common-data-structures-explained-with-videos-exercises-aaff6c06fb2b) is useful for optimizing larger scale projects.

 ##  Generating Publication Quality Figures
+* If you followed the programming advice above, you are now convinced that Python is your favorite langauge.
+Python has excellent data visualization built off [matplotlib](http://pbpython.com/effective-matplotlib.html) and a layer ad library called [seaborn](http://seaborn.pydata.org/index.html) are very useful tools to generate publication quality figures.

 * Use whatever software you are using to get the figure as close to final as possible.
 Sometimes it is necessary to do some post edits in illustrator/inkscape but with diligent coding, you can usually avoid this, which will ultimately save you time.

 * Carefully consider the colors and colormaps of your figures.
 How would color blind readers interpret your figures?

 * Understand why people hate the [jetmap colormap](https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/).
 Read about different colormaps [here](https://matplotlib.org/users/colormaps.html).

-* For data visualization, [matplotlib](http://pbpython.com/effective-matplotlib.html) in python and a library called [seaborn](http://seaborn.pydata.org/index.html) are very useful tools to generate publication quality figures.

 * Save your figures in svg, or eps. pngs do not scale well.